Enabling more inclusive healthcare: Four market approaches to LGBTQ+ digital health

 - Extended Services for LGBTQ+ Consumers

 Digital health companies are evolving their current products and tools to provide more direct support to LGBTQ+ consumers.
-In the mental health space, virtual therapy provider Octave staffs a team of queer-competent therapists, child and family behavioral health solution Brightline7 has clinical modules for families of LGBTQ+ youth, and teletherapy leader Talkspace outlines its LGBTQ+ care offerings for clients.
-Sexual and reproductive health learning portal Loom has specialized LGBTQ+ classes.
+In the mental health space, teletherapy provider Octave staffs a team of queer-competent therapists, child and family behavioral health solution Brightline7 has clinical modules for families of LGBTQ+ youth, and virtual mental health leaders Talkspace (individual therapy) and Sesh (group sessions) offer specialized support channels for LGBTQ+ clients.
+Sexual and reproductive health learning portal Loom offers its own cohort of LGBTQ+ classes.
 Fertility finance startup Future Family provides a reciprocal IVF funding tool for lesbian and trans couples, and fertility educator Fertility IQ hosts a series of courses for LGBTQ+ audiences.

 - Expanded Health Benefits for LGBTQ+ Care